 Project Masters URL (local AEM Author instance): http://localhost:4502/projects.html/content/projects/masters

 Deleting a master project results in unusable derived projects.

-Prior to deleting a master project, ensure all derived projects are finished and removed from AEM.
+Before deleting a master project, ensure that all derived projects are finished and removed from AEM.
 Make sure to save any required project data before removing the derived projects.
 Once all derived projects are removed from AEM, the master project can safely be deleted.

 By changing the master project’s status to inactive in the project’s properties, the inactive master projects disappears from the master projects list.

 This reduces the overall number of user groups required in AEM.
-Prior to Project Masters, each project created 3 user groups with the accompanying ACEs to enforce permission-ing, thus 100 projects yielded 300 user groups.
-Project Masters allows any number of Projects to re-use the same 3 groups, assuming the shared membership aligns to business requirements across the project.
+Before Project Masters, each project created 3 user groups with the accompanying ACEs to enforce permission-ing, thus 100 projects yielded 300 user groups.
+Project Masters allows any number of Projects to reuse the same three groups, assuming the shared membership aligns to Business requirements across the project.